New for September 2021

 If you would like someone from the Legal Innovation Centre to contact you about the course, please fill out the form at the bottom of the page.

-Our next Short Course on Legal Technology and Innovation is running in September 2020.
-For more information on the Short Course or to register please visit https://www.ulster.ac.uk/courses/202021/legal-technology-and-innovation-20616
+Our Short Course on Technology and Internet Law is running in January 2022.
+For more information on the Short Course or to register please visit

-The Course covers a range of issues as they apply to law and legal practice such as machine learning, privacy, natural language processing, encryption, intellectual property, blockchain, and emerging technology.
+The course covers contemporary issues spanning law and technology, such as machine learning, privacy, natural language processing, encryption, intellectual property, blockchain, and emerging technology.

 The Legal Innovation Centre has also partnered with several technology solutions providers to give students exposure to some the applications and platforms widely used by some of the largest law and professional service firms.